Glamp at Girl Scouts' Camp River Ranch. Credit: Dorothee Brand/Belathée Photography

 Tacoma mom Liz Lamoreux agrees that moms need time away to nurture themselves and renew interests and friendships.
-A teacher and the author of “Inner Excavation: Explore Your Self Through Photography, Poetry and Mixed Media,” she runs creative retreats for women.
+A teacher, author and artist, she runs creative retreats for women.
 Check her website for upcoming options.

 “When moms take time to really listen to what they need and nurture themselves like they nurture their loved ones, they can create more space for joy, for connection, and for love in their lives,” she says.

 Don't wait!
 If you are ready for your own time-out, here are some great escapes around the Northwest in beautiful locations, including some “do-it-yourself” retreat options.

 Do you long to learn how to quilt?
 Or have unfinished sewing or craft projects laying around that you wish you could finish?
 Quilters Dream Retreats offers classes for beginners to advanced quilters at weekend retreats in the spring and fall held at the Salvation Army’s Camp Arnold in beautiful Eatonville.